-When you get your first job, most employers hand you documents that allow you to enroll membership into PhilHealth, SSS, and Pag-IBIG.
-While PhilHealth is your basic medical insurance provider and the SSS is basically your identity as an employee (alongside your Tax Identification Number from the BIR), the Pag-IBIG Fund is a taxpayer’s gateway to financial assistance through the government.
+When you land your first job, your employer will hand you documents that will allow you to enroll with PhilHealth, SSS, and Pag-IBIG.
+While PhilHealth is your basic medical insurance provider, and the SSS identifies you as a private employee (alongside your Tax Identification Number from the BIR), the Pag-IBIG Fund is your gateway to financial assistance from the government.

 Pag-IBIG Salary Loan Eligibility

-The amount you can take out on loan rises as your monthly contributions increase, and so does the loan factor.
+The amount you can loan rises as your monthly contributions increase, and so does the loan factor.
 An employee who has made contributions for 120 months or more can take out a loan at an 80% factor.

-- Photocopies of two valid, photo-, and signature-bearing IDs.
+- Photocopies of two (2) valid photos and two (2) signature-bearing IDs

-- Latest payslips equivalent to a month’s wages.
+- Latest payslips equivalent to a month’s wage

 - An accomplished Pag-IBIG Multi-Purpose Loan Application Form

-You will also need to have been an active member at the time of loan application, with at least five (5) monthly contributions for the last six (6) months.
-The application form will require your employer’s information, so be sure to secure the following info as well:
+You also need to be an active Pag-IBIG member at the time of loan application, with at least five (5) monthly contributions for the last six (6) months.
+The application form will require your employer’s information, so be sure to secure the following data as well:

 - Signature of Office Head/ or Authorized Representative